LandyGuo/LandyGuo.github.io/_pages/about.md

 # About me
 I am currently a staff algorithm engineer of Ant Group, leading a team of over ten individuals for research and development in multi-modal LLMs.
 My main interest is to design and deliver cognitive computing services, including computer vision, visual language alignment and multimodal video understanding.
 I have published in top-tier conferences and journals, including CVPR/ICML/SIGIR/ECCV/IJCAI/AAAI, and served as a reviewer for TPAMI/CVPR2023/ICCV2023/CVPR2024/IJCAI2024/ECCV2024.

 I am currently looking for full-time algorithm engineers and research interns.
-Please send me an [email](qingpei.gqp@antgroup.com) if you are interested!
+Please send me an email](qingpei.gqp@antgroup.com) with your CV if you are interested!

 # 🔥 News